 Boost Mobile $50 Plan

 As Boost’s most expensive plan, it certainly packs a lot in.
 Effectively for 10 extra dollars you get 2GB more data, which is certainly handy for gaming and streaming.
 For a pineapple, you’ll make short work of any commute or doctor’s waiting office with the data inclusions of this bad boy.
+Adding to this, the weekend data bonus brings the potential total to 11GB.
+This will make sure you’re able to navigate yourself to the party even if you and your friends are drastically lost.

 How does Boost Mobile compare to other providers?